danieljlowry/KnightHacks-2025/README.md

-# DDOS: 'Distraction' Denial Of Service
+# Welcome to Study Buddy!

-A Chrome extension designed to help students stay focused during study sessions by monitoring website usage and providing Pomodoro-style timer functionality.
+A Chrome extension designed to help students stay focused during study sessions by monitoring website usage and integrating it with a physcial phone-holding device.

 ## Features